 This is a subject very close to our hearts.
-We set up CCTV42 because we were unhappy with equipment we bought and installed for our Porsche car sales business.
-If ever there was a company who understands CCTV for the motor trade we are it.
+We set up CCTV42 because we were unhappy with the equipment we bought and installed for our Porsche car sales business.
+If ever there was a company that understands CCTV for the motor trade we are it.

 The basic ground rules are the same for the motor trade as they are for any CCTV installation.
 Think carefully about what you want your CCTV system to achieve and ensure each camera is specified to undertake a particular job.
 If you need help then give us a call during office hours.
 We can look at your site using internet imagery whilst talking with you on the phone and advise on the correct equipment for your individual needs.

 CCTV might be used within the motor trade for the following reasons.

 You may have other tasks you want your CCTV to perform, the above are just some ideas.

 Correct camera selection is essential don't just machine-gun your site with wide-angle cameras which capture little or no detail.
 This is the single biggest mistake we see people making particularly when covering parked cars.
 Have a look at the section about optical range in the camera buying guide.

 The size of a motor trade premises means you are unlikely to be able to cover every square inch of the property and record detail, but that doesn't necessarily matter.
 Concentrate on key areas.
 A doorway, service counter or desk are typical places where you could zoom a camera in to record detail.

 All our outdoor cameras are suitable for indoor use and will include built-in infrared lighting which allows them to film in complete darkness.
 Indoor cameras tend not to have this facility.
 Workshops and other high-traffic areas are probably best covered with outdoor cameras which will be more resilient to damage.
 There is also a high chance any malicious damage or theft of tools and equipment will take place at night.